MPs Standing Down at the Next Election -

-As Downing Street still insist, Britain is absolutely not heading for an election.
-For some reason, however, some people are choosing not to believe the Government’s assurances – not least MPs making frantic decisions about their future career plans.
-So as anticipation builds up over the coming weeks, Guido brings you the comprehensive and continually updating list of MPs who have announced they will be stepping down at the next election.
+As Britain heads for an inevitable general election, MPs are making decisions about their own future career plans.
+So as the day-to-day politics unfurls, Guido brings you the comprehensive and continually-updating list of MPs who have announced they will be stepping down at the next election.
 Get in touch with any updates…

 Conservative